2017 Macron e-mail leaks: Reaction

 In response to the attack, Emmanuel Macron said it was "democratic destabilisation, like that seen during the last presidential campaign in the United States" and said the hackers had mixed falsified documents with genuine ones, "in order to sow doubt and disinformation."
 Vice President of the National Front Florian Philippot and Le Pen adviser said in a tweet, "Will #MacronLeaks teach us something that investigative journalism has deliberately killed?"
 The French election commission warned media in the country that publishing the e-mails or discussing them so close to the election would be a violation of the law and issued a statement that in part read, "On the eve of the most important election for our institutions, the commission calls on everyone present on internet sites and social networks, primarily the media, but also all citizens, to show responsibility and not to pass on this content, so as not to distort the sincerity of the ballot."
 The leak did not appear to have any impact on the French presidential election which continued as scheduled and ended with a Macron victory by a margin of 32%.
 Despite this, French security officials commenced an investigation into the hacking shortly after the election.

-Shortly after the alt-right media boosted the leak, chief of Macron's campaign Mounir Mahjoubi stated that they have been watching GRU hacking attempts since February, and let them steal a carefully prepared cache of trivial and forged documents.
+Shortly after the alt-right media boosted the leak, chief of Macron's campaign Mounir Mahjoubi claimed that they have been watching GRU hacking attempts since February, and let them steal a carefully prepared cache of trivial and forged documents.
 After this was confirmed against the leaks contents, its credibility was seriously undermined.

 In the United States, U.S. Senator from Virginia and ranking member of the Senate Intelligence Committee, Mark Warner said the hacking and subsequent leak only emboldened his committee's investigation, and former Secretary of State and Democratic presidential candidate Hillary Clinton said in a tweet, "Victory for Macron, for France, the EU, & the world.
 Defeat to those interfering w/democracy.
 (But the media says I can't talk about that)."

+The BBC in London had controversially stated that they wouldn't be repeating any of the Macronleaks allegations so as to respect French electoral rules, which impose a period of 'reserve' pre-polling day.
+This was the subject of formal complaint and reporting in Private Eye, on the grounds that electoral control commissions should not be permitted to influence foreign broadcasters' editorial choices.